google/coop-analytics/docs/brand_get_started.md

     conversions to Google Ads and Campaign Manager.
 Prerequisites:
     [Developer token](https://developers.google.com/google-ads/api/docs/first-call/dev-token)
     needed if using the Google Ads connector.
-3. Using the APIs directly: a brand can report conversions to Google Ads via the
+3. Using the APIs directly: A brand can report conversions to Google Ads via
+    the:
     [Offline Conversion API](https://developers.google.com/google-ads/api/docs/samples/upload-offline-conversion).

 ## Google Sheet Import

-For a lower barrier to entry, the brand could use the [Google Ads conversion import from Google Sheets](https://support.google.com/google-ads/answer/7014069?hl=en-GB).
+For a lower barrier to entry, the brand could use the:
+[Google Ads conversion import from Google Sheets](https://support.google.com/google-ads/answer/7014069?hl=en-GB).

 There are two methods for extracting the data into Google Sheets: